WorldshaperPack/SHAPE-Planning/Space and Planet Ideas.md

 - Moved unused Alex's mobs from the overworld to other planets where they seem fitting

 - reskin enchantment books for space-proofing to look reasonable?
+	- this would allow us to make them craftable and not look silly